mastervaljp/TMDb_Movies_data_analysis/README.md

 # Project Name: TMDb_Movies_data_analysis

 ----
-# Project Description
+# Introduction

 This is an analysis done on TMDb movies dataset of 1960 to 2015

-This dataset contains information about 10,000 movies collected from TMDb Database including user ratings, budget for each movie and revenue.
+The dataset contains information about 10,000 movies collected from TMDb Database including user ratings, budget for each movie and revenue.

 Below is the list of columns names in our dataset and their significance